HarveyyyHou/Data-Analysis-Portfolio/README.md

 Currently learning Excel Power Query and Power Pivot, will implement in data clean.

 2025 July:
 The Ontario Clustering Project is done and updated.
 Multi-Feature Hierarchical Clustering with 5 clusters.
+Currently finalizing interactive Power BI dashboard.

 Key findings:
 - Most Education, Health Care and Child care projects only have "Other funding", and these projects have higher budgets.